St. Ignatius Church, Prague: History

-The top of the facade carries a statue of St. Ignatius Loyola, placed there in 1671, with a halo surrounding his whole body.
+The top of the façade carries a statue of St. Ignatius Loyola, placed there in 1671, with a halo surrounding his whole body.
 This feature was considered controversial at the time it was installed, as such a decoration was only considered appropriate for statues of Jesus Christ.
 The decorative painting of the exterior was carried out by Jan Jiří Heinsch and the sculpture work was that of Matěj Václav Jäckel.
 The interior is characterised by stucco decoration and features statues of several Jesuit and Czech saints.
 Many of the interior furnishings of the church date from around 1770, added by Jesuit painter Ignác Raab, who lived briefly at the complex.